 Original data: This table we will transform into a structure which we can create a Pivot Table from.

-You got the table on the right hand side and you want to create a Pivot Table with it.
+Let’s assume you have the table above and you want to create a Pivot Table with it.
 Therefore, you have to change the structure.

 Each row contains the values of one product.
 The columns C to F show the revenue per year and the column G to J the corresponding costs.